-The College holds in trust funds collected by various student groups.
+The College holds funds collected by various student groups.
 A liability for these funds is included in current liabilities in the accompanying financial statements.
-The following summarizes activity within the Student Activity Funds during the year ended June 30, 2018 and 2017.
+The following summarizes activity within the Student Activity Funds during the year ended June 30, 2019 and 2018.